whdlgp/raspberrypi-openmax-h264/README.md

 - Download this repository.
 - if want to compile 'h264_with_preview' example, type 'make preview'
 - if want to compile 'h264_udp_stream' example, type 'make preview_udp'
-- and excute like './<output file name>
+- and excute like './output file name'

 How to play H.264 video: